Search

 What can get funded?

-• all applications must demonstrate contribution to at least one of the Principles of Support
+• All applications must demonstrate contribution to one Tauranga community outcome.

 How much and when?